AlpacaInTheNight/PromptsBrowser/README.md

 1. The current prompts can be saved as a style by typing in the text box above the name of the style and clicking the `Save as style` button next to it.

 1. In the list of style collections, you can select the collection where the style will be saved.
 You can also select the current generation parameters that will be saved along with the style's prompts (such as negative prompts, size, sampler, etc).

+1. `Addition Type` specifies the method of adding prompts.
+It can be `All`, `Unique at root` and `Unique all`.
+The `All` addition type will add all prompts from the style, whether they are already added or not. `Unique at root` - will do a uniqueness check on the prompts at the top level of the attachment, but will not do so for the prompts within the group. `Unique all` - before adding will check uniqueness of all prompts, including those inside groups.

 ![](img/styles.jpg)